 Applicants must submit a filing fee of \$20 with each Joint Application.
 The Department will not consider a Joint Application complete unless it receives a filing fee with the application.
 The omission of the filing fee by an applicant may prevent or delay the Department's processing of the Joint Application.
-Applicants may submit a Joint Application to the Department via email with submittal of the fee at a later date, but staff shall not initiate a review of the Joint Application until the Department receives the filing fee.
+Applicants may submit a Joint Application to the Department via email with submittal of the fee at a later date, but staff may not initiate a review of the Joint Application until the Department receives the filing fee.
+The filing fee may be waived at the discretion of SC staff.
+Some examples include, but are not limited to, emergency permits or projects that propose treatments to protect life or property even if a fee request has been made by IDWR but not received.

-If an applicant submits a Joint Application without a fee, Department staff shall notify the applicant of the deficiency and request the fee.
-If the applicant does not submit the fee within 30 days of notification, the Department will return the application to the applicant and close the record in the database if a record has been created.
+If an applicant submits a Joint Application without a fee, Department staff should notify the applicant of the deficiency and request the fee.
+If the applicant does not submit the fee within 30 days of notification, the Department may return the application to the applicant and close the record in the database if a record has been created.